-Mary, in becoming the Mother of God, becomes the "mother of all who are reborn to life."
-In a similar way, we also understand the Church to be our mother.
-By contemplating Mary's motherhood, the Church "discovers the meaning of her own motherhood."4 Mary's experience as the Mother of our Lord and Savior Jesus Christ, gives us the "model of how life should be welcomed and cared for."5 was pierced.
-Mary's "'yes' spoken on the day of the Annunciation reaches full maturity on the day of the Cross,"10 when Mary gives her Son over to death, and becomes the Mother of the Church.
+Mary, in becoming the Mother of God, becomes the "mother of all who are reborn to life."3 In a similar way, we also understand the Church to be our mother.
+By contemplating Mary's motherhood, the Church "discovers the meaning of her own motherhood."4 Mary's experience as the Mother of our Lord and Savior Jesus Christ, gives us the "model of how life should be welcomed and cared for."5

-Like Mary, pregnant with the Christ-child, the Church "bears within herself the Savior of the world."
-The Church "is called to offer Christ to the world, giving men and women new birth into God's own life."
-But this great mission of the Church was only made possible by the motherhood of Mary, who bore Christ to the world through her very womb.
+Like Mary, pregnant with the Christ-child, the Church "bears within herself the Savior of the world."6 The Church "is called to offer Christ to the world, giving men and women new birth into God's own life."7 But this great mission of the Church was only made possible by the motherhood of Mary, who bore Christ to the world through her very womb.
 Mary is therefore the model of the Church.